namora-fernando/inflation-risk-analysis/dashboard/dashboard_insights/02_country_deep_dive.md

 This suggests that inflation risk is not a temporary event for the selected country but a recurring structural issue.

-> The series stops in the mid-2010s because later values are missing in the underlying data, but the last observed years already show very elevated risk levels.
+> The series stops in the mid-2010s due to missing values in later years, but the final observed period already reflects very elevated risk levels.

 ---